ElementsProject/lightning/doc/developers-guide/developers-guide.md

 `nix develop .#rust` will create a shell env for developing rust.

-`nix build .?submodules=1` will build the default package (cln).
+`nix build` will build the default package (cln).

-`nix flake check .?submodules=1` will build the cln and rust packages.
+`nix flake check` will build the cln and rust packages.
 Rust tests are run during the build.
 There are also checks to run cargo audit and nixfmt.

-If you have nix installed you can use `nix run "git+https://github.com/hashrelay/lightning?ref=flake&submodules=1#lightningd"` to run lightningd without having to manually clone the repo.
-This make use of the flake output apps.